Budibase/website/content/blog/data/data-sources.md

 This includes anything that you don’t have to rely on a third party, like an external platform, or a public database to acquire data.

-As such, internal data sources are primarily used for apps that gather, process, or display your internal business data.
+As such, internal data sources are primarily used for apps that gather, process or display your internal business data.

 In the context of web apps, you’ll also encounter the term _internal database_.
 This is a database that’s literally internal to the app itself.
 This might mean one of two things: